ZJU-Automated-Reasoning-Group/canary/README.md

 - Binary Decision Diagram (BDD): (See `lib/Solvers/CUDD`)
 - kint: a static bug finder.
 - Sea-DSA: a context-sensitive, field-sensitive alias analysis based on Data Structure Analysis.
 (See `lib/seadsa`)
+- RapidJSON: A fast JSON parser/generator for C++ with both SAX/DOM style API.
+(See `include/rapidjson`)

 ## Installation